Customizing the behavior of cached fields

 argument but different accessToken

-arguments, the second query response will overwrite the first, because both invocations use the exact same value for all key arguments.
+arguments.
+In this case, the second query response will overwrite the first, because both invocations use an identical value for the only key argument.

-If you need more control over the behavior of keyArgs
+If you need more control over a particular field's keyArgs

-, you can pass a function instead of an array.
+, you can pass a function instead of an array of argument names.
 This keyArgs

 FieldPolicy